Spider-Man and the Fantastic Four: Issue Three

 Ben, Johnny and Spider-Man fight off the Triax as Susan locks down the Baxter Building and studies the alien's progress.
 Seeing that the aliens are striking at Mount Wundagore, she realizes that the H'Mojen must consider the High Evolutionary's work to be a threat to their invasion.
 The Four head to Wundagore and help the Knights of Wundagore (who seem to be based on the Winnie-the-Pooh characters) protect their citadel.
 The Knights show them a device that the Evolutionary left behind to protect them.
-Spider-Man is unable to figure it out, so he controversially suggests that they seek the aid of Doctor Doom himself. ("I mean... we're so close to his place--") Despite the reservations of his teammates, the Four set course for Latveria.
+Spider-Man is unable to figure it out, so he controversially suggests that they seek the aid of Doctor Doom himself.
+Despite the reservations of his teammates, the Four set course for Latveria.

 In the meanwhile, Reed has travelled to several planets, and has found that every planet merged with the H'Mojen has gradually lost its sense of cultural identity, and have unsuccessfully tried to rediscover themselves.
 He also finds that the only race who were able to stop the invasion did so at the cost of themselves and their entire planet.
-However, he discovers some vital information about the Imperator that could be the key to stopping him.
+However, he discovers vital information about the Imperator that could be the key to stopping him.

 Back on Earth, the Four find that Doom considers the Latverians who have merged with the aliens to be traitors, and is furiously attacking.
 He is of course even further infuriated when he sees the Fantastic Four, but Spider-Man cleverly appeals to Doom's vanity by claiming that Mister Fantastic was unable to figure out the device.
 Ever eager to prove his genius, Doom quickly figures out the device and creates a larger version that will blanket the entire hemisphere with rays to prevent the merging.
 Taking the original version to use as a weapon, the Four track the Imperator to the African Serengeti, where they save a group of men from being merged.
 The Imperator begins planning his countermeasure when Spider-Man, who has been growing steadily sicker through the course of the story, suddenly vomits up a cloud of purple plasma that seems to bear the Impossible Man's face.